dasrick/api-con-2017/README.md

 # API conference 2017

-This repository is for and about the workshop at [https://apiconference.de/](API conference 2017)
+This repository is for and about the workshop at [API conference 2017](https://apiconference.de/).

 ***